rollkit/docs/tutorials/IBC-connection.md

 osmosisd tx ibc-transfer transfer transfer [src-channel] [receiver] [amount] --node tcp://localhost:46657 --chain-id osmosis-testnet-1 --from osmosis-relayer
 ```

-And then check the balances of the receiver address with if it the token is relayed or not
+And then check the balances of the receiver address with if it the token is relayed or not:

 ```sh
 gmd query bank balances [receiver_address] --node tcp://localhost:36657